hevansDev/portfolio-website/_posts/2025-07-07-load-cell-raspberry-pi.md

 - [Micro USB Power Supply](https://amzn.to/43C0nXh) (£15) - make sure to pick a reliable power supply that consistently delivers 5V/2.5A, I've linked to the official power supply here but almost any half decent Micro USB power supply will do.
 - [Acrylic](https://amzn.to/3TrxKaJ) / [Plywood-wood](https://amzn.to/4nBnRoE) sheets approximately 100x200mm (£6)- these will be used to mount your load cell and hold whatever it is you're weighing so anything cheap and rigid will do, I used some old plexiglass offcuts but I suspect even sturdy cardboard would work fine.
 - [Female to female Dupont cables](https://amzn.to/4nx52mJ) (£4) - you only need 4 of these to connect your HX711 to the headers on your Raspberry Pi but its worth buying them in a big pack like the one linked as it's much cheaper than only buying 4 and dupont cables are always handy for projects like this.
-- Optional: [Bird Feeder](https://amzn.to/4lKy14S) - You can install your load cell in whatever you want, I added mine to this bird feeder which has a handy removable tray which makes adding the load cell a breeze.
+- Optional: [Precision weights](https://amzn.to/3TsgiTv) (£12) - Can be used to accurately calibrate your load cell but any object that you know the exact weight of will do, a reasonably accurate kitchen scale can come in handy here.

 ### Tools